sentenzo/bzip2/app/transformations/hfc/README.md

 The bit sequence after the `#` sign represents the encoding of each symbol.
 It derives from the path you should cross to get to the leaf.
 For example, to get to `"d"`, you need to go down (`1`), down (`1`), down (`1`), up (`0`), and this gives you `1110`.

-Finally, to get the encoded data, we need to replace each symbol with its encoded bit sequance:
+Finally, to get the encoded data, we need to replace each symbol with its encoded bit sequence:
 ```python
 encoder = {
   "o": [0,0],